CleverCloud/doc.clever-cloud.com/commons/tools/warp10.md

 # Quantum

-Quantum is a web tool use to run some warpscript.
+Quantum is a web tool used to run some warpscript.
 You can access to it from your metrics interface.

-It provide the path to the clevercloud warp10 gateway and let you explore your data.
+It provide the path to the Clever Cloud warp10 gateway and let you explore your data.